 3. Deploy your Model & make calls to it

 In TAP, deploying a Model to production is just a case of toggling the Production button on the My Models page.
 This takes your Model from the sandbox and deploys it into production where you can make calls to it like any other API.

-At this point, you’ve built and deployed your Model, and you’ll want to start making calls to it.
-If you don’t want to write code, you can query TAP Models from Google Sheets.
-If you’re a developer, querying your Model is still really easy.
+At this point, you’ve built and deployed your Model, and you’ll want to start making calls to it, which is really easy.
 You just include your Model’s endpoint, your API key, and the text you want to analyze as a POST request.
 To sign up to TAP free of charge, click on the image below: